GuildCrafts/web-development-js/_goals/128-Core_Data_Structures.md

 Write tests and implementations for common data structures.

+A "data structure" is a technical term for how a computer organizes data.
+They are implementations of an "abstraction" for some way that information is structured.
+For example, a "list" is an abstract data structure (just a bunch of things in some sequence) that could be implemented in a variety of ways in any given programming language.

 Fork the the [core-data-structures repository][core-data-structures] and use the fork as your project artifact.

 Use the list in the [data-structures.md][list-ds] file as a reference for each data structure's interface.